 Ranching Heritage Breeder Qualifications

 Foals bred by Ranching Heritage Breeders will be eligible for nomination to the Ranching Heritage Challenge.
-The Ranching Heritage Challenge is exclusively for foals bred and nominated by Ranching Heritage Breeders that remain eligible via payments by their owners.
+The Ranching Heritage Challenge is exclusively for foals bred and fully enrolled into the challenge program.

 Read more about Ranching Heritage Breeders qualifications